aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 # **Implementation Procedure** <a name="ImplemementationProcedure"></a>

+1. Deploy the EC2 instance and supporting resources (naa-resources.yaml)
+    >Note: When deploying the CFT template, it will provision an IAM Role, S3 Bucket with policy, SNS Topic, and EC2 instance which will be used by the Network Access Analyzer script.
     1. Select an account where the Network Access Analyzer EC2 instance will be provisioned.
-Log into this account and deploy the Network Access Analyzer CloudFormation template. (naa-resources.yaml)
-    >Note: Use an account such as Security or CommonServices for the Network Access Analyzer EC2 deploy.
-When deploying the CFT template, it will provision an IAM Role, S3 Bucket with policy, SNS Topic, and EC2 instance which will be used by the Network Access Analyzer script.

-    **Deploy the naa-resources.yaml CFT template:**
-    1. Open the CloudFormation console
+    2. Open the CloudFormation console
-    2. Create Stack -\> With new resources
+    3. Create Stack -\> With new resources
-    3. Prerequisite - Prepare template: "Template is ready"
+    4. Prerequisite - Prepare template: "Template is ready"
-    4. Specify template: "Upload a template file" -\> "Choose File" -\> Browse for the template
+    5. Specify template: "Upload a template file" -\> "Choose File" -\> Browse for the template
         1. Specify the naa-resources.yaml template
-    5. Next
+    6. Next
-    6. Specify stack details
+    7. Specify stack details
         1. StackSet name: NAA-Resources
         2. Parameters:
             1. VPCId: Select a VPC in the account